Skip to main content

 Sklandrausis (Sklandrausis)

-A traditional Livonian carrot and potato pie.
-Represents the cultural heritage of the Livonian people, an indigenous group in Latvia.
+A traditional Livonian carrot and potato pie, carrying the heritage of the Livonian people, an indigenous group in Latvia.

 Traditional Beverages